About me

 • International and comparative librarianship (with a focus on research methodology)

-• International library and information relations
+• International library and information relations, influence and policy transfer

 • Political, economic and ethical aspects of international information flows between developed and developing countries